gavento/shallow-review/docs/CLASSIFY.md

 Classify processes candidate URLs (from collect or manual addition) to determine if they are relevant AI safety/alignment content and extract detailed metadata.

+**AI Safety Scope**: Following the Shallow Review 2024 definition, we target "work that intends to prevent very competent cognitive systems from having large unintended effects on the world."
+This includes:
+- Technical AI alignment and safety research
+- Interpretability and understanding of AI systems
+- AI control, monitoring, and evaluation methods
+- Multi-agent AI safety and coordination
+- Formal methods, verification, and provable safety
+- Agent foundations and theoretical alignment work
+- Governance-adjacent technical work (evals, standards, etc.)
+- Borderline technical topics that offer novel causal perspectives on AI X-risk

+**Intent over method**: If work aims to understand or prevent unintended effects from advanced AI systems, it's relevant, regardless of the specific technical approach or framing used.

+**Content types**: Papers, blog posts, videos, social media announcements (see criteria in DATA.md), etc. - format matters less than content and intent.

 ## Design Philosophy

 - **Fine-grained filtering**: More selective than collect phase